Common Cash Flow Problems for Small Business Owners

 Solution

 Establish a relationship with a professional firm, CPA, or experienced bookkeeper to bring your books current.
 The key is moving forward with current accounting records, which require daily upkeep.
 You can find a bookkeeping solution by outsourcing to a firm, working with an independent contractor, or hiring a full-time bookkeeper.
-It is essential to document the processes and procedures necessary to keep up-to-date books.
+Documenting the processes and procedures necessary to keep up-to-date books is essential.

 7. Lack of Financial Analysis